 Find out more about the exhibition from the artist himself...

-The Assembly's Research and Information Services (RaISe) are delivering a seminar series reflecting on the Belfast / Good Friday Agreement at 25.
-Academic presenters will draw on their areas of study, while reflecting on the Agreement in relation to a number of key themes.
+The Assembly's Research and Information Services (RaISe) delivered a seminar series reflecting on the Belfast / Good Friday Agreement at 25.
+Academic presenters drew on their areas of study, while reflecting on the Agreement in relation to a number of key themes.

 Video Tour of Parliament Buildings

 Take a look around Parliament Buildings home of the Northern Ireland Assembly